What is Fibre?

 How much fibre does your child need?

-The NHS do, however, suggest that for children under the age of 2 years old, “it’s not a good idea to only give wholegrain starchy foods”.
+The NHS suggests that for children under the age of 2 years old, “it’s not a good idea to only give wholegrain starchy foods”.
 Whilst babies and toddlers of this age can consume wholegrain foods, such as wholemeal bread, pasta, brown rice, and other grains like quinoa, it’s important to offer a wide variety of foods.
 Including both white and wholegrain varieties helps to make sure that your little one is getting what they need from a nutrition perspective.

 To help encourage healthy, positive relationships and attitudes towards foods it’s important that we don’t demonise white carbohydrates, such as white pasta, rice, or breads.
 It’s totally okay for your little ones to include these foods in their diets.
 Once they are over the age of two years old, you can then start to build more fibrous and wholegrain foods into your child’s diet.
+As their tummies grow and their digestive system develops, they can tolerate higher fibre intake.

 What foods contain fibre?